New Handrail Costs

 Pigs Ear Handrails are fitted directly onto a wall without the use of brackets which makes for easier installation.
 A typical Pigs Ear timber moulded handrail in Ash will cost between £75 and £175 depending on the size you buy.

-Handrails are made from either wood or timber.
+Handrails are made from either timber or metal.
 Stainless, aluminium and chrome are popular choices.
 If you want a wooden handrail you can choose:

 • Walnut Handrail – Walnut is a tough hardwood which makes it an ideal material for a stair rail.
 It is however an expensive choice.